St Andrew's Church, Winterborne Tomson, Dorset

 • What's nearby

-A Dorset gem saved by the ghost of Thomas Hardy
+A Dorset gem saved by Thomas Hardy

 The early eighteenth-century oak fittings were provided by William Wake, then Archbishop of Canterbury, whose family lived nearby.
 The silvery-grey box pews, the pulpit, the screen, the communion rails and matching table, the font cover and the west door all date from this refurbishment.
 The wagon roof is unique in that it curves round the apse, with finely carved bosses where the oak ribs intersect.